Uvacoder/port-scriptedpixels/content/blog/an-alternative-way-of-coding-the-asian-football-awards-menu.md

 category: 'Web Development'
 ---

-As promised, although it's a little later than I said it would be, here's my take on how I should have coded the menus for the Asian Football Awards website, for mobile particularly, I [posted about last week](animated-menu).
+<p class="introduction">As promised, although it's a little later than I said it would be, here's my take on how I should have coded the menus for the Asian Football Awards website, for mobile particularly, I [posted about last week](animated-menu).</p>

 I've created a [JSFiddle](https://jsfiddle.net/scriptedpixels/LtCk7) demo so you can grab the HTML, JS, CSS and see it in action: